PowerDNS/pdns/pdns/recursordist/docs/appendices/FAQ.rst

 If the :ref:`setting-hint-file` is not set, :program:`Recursor` wil use a compiled-in table as root hints.

 Periodically, based on the :ref:`setting-max-cache-ttl`, the :program:`Recursor` will refetch the root data using data in its cache by doing a `.
 NS` query.
-If that does not succeed, it wil fall back to using the root hints to fill the cache with root data.
+If that does not succeed, it will fall back to using the root hints to fill the cache with root data.
 Prior to version 4.7.0, the period for re-fetching root data was :ref:`setting-max-cache-ttl` divided by 12, with a minimum of 10 seconds.
 Starting with version 4.7.0, the period is adaptive, starting at 80% of :ref:`setting-max-cache-ttl`, reducing the interval on failure.